 It takes a multi-talented team to run a food preparation or catering business, mainly because everyone has to wear so many hats.
 Salesperson.
 Guerilla marketer.
 Customer service rep. Bookkeeper.
 Executive chef.
 Sous chef.
 Line cook.
 Delivery driver.
 Meal server.
 Dish washer.
 And clean-up crew.
 And, if you run your own shop, you usually have to wear all these hats at once.

-Back in the day when software only ran locally on PCs, there were very few options to choose from, but now that online software-as-a-service (SaaS) catering programs are available, you have many different types of platforms and feature sets to choose from, and the options span from all-in-one catering apps to more specialized banquet software programs, hotel event management tools and sales development platforms, and restaurant private event management solutions.
+Back in the day when software only ran locally on PCs, there were very few catering software solutions to choose from, but now that online software-as-a-service (SaaS) catering programs are available, you have many different types of platforms and feature sets to choose from ... the options span from all-in-one catering apps to more specialized banquet software programs, hotel event management tools and sales development platforms, and restaurant private event management solutions.

-It goes without saying, but any catering management software you are considering must make sense to you and feel like it is logically laid out (that it, the user interface should feel intuitive and natural).
-Cloud-based applications add the convenience of auto-updates and cloud storage of your data, and most Web-based solutions are also mobile friendly and can be used on iPads, iPhones and Android devices as well as on PCs and Macs.
+It goes without saying, but any catering management software you are considering must make sense to you and feel like it is logically laid out (that is, the user interface should feel intuitive and natural).
+Cloud-based SaaS applications add the convenience of auto-updates and cloud storage of your data, and most Web-based solutions are also mobile friendly and can be used on iPads, iPhones and Android devices as well as on PCs and Macs.

 You should also inquire what kind of customer support benefits are offered, including help portals, free trials, online demos, training videos and live or virtual custom training.

-All event businesses are driven by our calendars, and this goes for catering, too.
+All event businesses are driven by our calendars, and this goes for caterers, too.
 Our calendar tells us when we will be working, when we will be preparing to work and when we need to be looking for more work.
 So we need a tool that gives us a clear picture of all our bookings, our availability and makes for darn sure we never, ever double book a date, time or space.

 Getting paid is a priority in any business, but the catering and banquet business has specific needs when it comes to the tools you need to bill your clients.